On this page

-Thailand is currently Canada's second-largest overall trading partner in the ASEAN region.
-Bilateral merchandise trade between Canada and Thailand fell to $4.3 billion in 2021 from $4.6 billion in 2019, with $870 million in exports to Thailand and $4.1 billion in imports from Thailand.
-Meanwhile, bilateral trade in services totalled $373 million in 2021.
-In addition, Canadian direct investment in Thailand totalled $326 million in 2021, while Thai direct investment in Canada reached $57 million.
+Thailand is currently Canada's second-largest overall trading partner in the Association of Southeast Asian Nations (ASEAN) region.
+Canada-Thailand bilateral merchandise trade increased to its highest level ever in 2022, at $6.4 billion.
+In 2022, Canadian merchandise exports to Thailand were valued at $1.2 billion, and imports at over $5.2 billion.
+Meanwhile, bilateral trade in services totalled $314 million in 2021.
+In addition, Canadian direct investment in Thailand totalled $319 million in 2022, while Thai direct investment in Canada reached $658 million.

 - freedom of expression and assembly